Washington Diplomats: Express relocate to Washington

 After the original Diplomats folded following the 1980 season, the Detroit Express moved to Washington to become the new Diplomats.
 This team only lasted for one season.

 Rivalries

 The Diplomats' greatest rivalry was with the New York Cosmos.
-This was especially true when Johan Cruyff was playing in DC and the Cosmos had Pele, Beckenbauer and Giorgio Chinaglia.
+This was especially true when Johan Cruyff was playing in DC and the Cosmos had Pelé, Franz Beckenbauer and Giorgio Chinaglia.
 When the Cosmos came to RFK the stadium was close to capacity even though the Diplomats usually lost.
 However, they were always competitive games.

 Year-by-year

 Players

 A number of high-profile soccer players lined out for the Washington Diplomats.
 Arguably the most famous were the Dutch pair of Johan Cruyff and Wim Jansen who had over 100 caps for the Netherlands between them and who represented the Dips between 1979 and 1981.
-Other international footballers to play for Washington included Tommy McConville who was capped 6 times by Ireland and Windsor del Llano who played 30 times for Bolivia.
+Other international players to play for Washington included Tommy McConville who was capped 6 times by Ireland and Windsor del Llano who played 30 times for Bolivia.
 Future Real Madrid and Netherlands coach, Guus Hiddink also played for the Diplomats.